Forest School at Ascot Heath

 For each subject we have created a progression of skills and knowledge document.
 You can view the Forest School documents by clicking on the title below:

-At the beginning of the term, the children were introduced to the important 'No Pick, No Lick' rule, as well as other ways to look after themselves and each other when out in the woods
+We have had lots of fun at Forest School this term.
+In our first few sessions, children were introduced to the important 'No Pick, No Lick' rule as well as other ways to look after themselves and each other when out in the woods.

-The children have learnt to use different tools safely – rakes for clearing the paths, mallets for banging nails and golf tees into pumpkins and softwood hand drills to make conker, acorn and cone creatures and hanging decorations.
+The children have learnt to use different tools safely – rakes for clearing the paths, mallets for banging nails and golf tees into pumpkins as well as vegetable peelers for whittling wood.

 We have tried out different crafts using natural materials, including nature crowns for our toys, nature bracelets, whilst others have enjoyed getting very muddy concocting seasonal recipes in the mud kitchen!

 The children have also learnt how to be safe around a fire and have had hot chocolate and warm Christmas punch.

 With Christmas just around the corner, we spent the last couple of sessions making reindeer food, jingle bell sticks and Santa sticks, yule logs and other Christmas activities.

 We look forward to more outdoor adventures in the new year.
 Have a lovely Christmas everyone and happy new year!